TronusGames/Project-1945-by-Tronus/README.md

 ## User Guide

-In the Release folder you will find the Final Game if you want to play it immediatly.
+In the Release tab on the right part of the screen you, will find the Final Game download link if you want to play it immediatly.

 ## Developer Guidelines